This luxurious red wine onion gravy is the perfect sauce for dressing mashed potatoes or a tender beef roast.

-My red wine gravy is a traditional roux-based brown gravy made from beef broth infused with fresh thyme, and, of course, a generous pour of red wine.
-This gravy is made from scratch and can be ready in 10 quick minutes.
+My red wine onion gravy is a traditional roux-based brown gravy made from beef broth infused with fresh thyme, caramelized onions, and, of course, a generous pour of red wine.
+This gravy is made from scratch and you can take pride in its homemade taste.
+It is the perfect complement to roast dinners.

 How to make gravy